 Visa if required

-Meals and entrance fees during excursions
+Meals during excursions

 Travel health insurance, including emergency evacuation coverage.
 Send AiP proof of purchase.

 Dunans from Telford to Turret